 But she did mention some hypotheticals not-finished-home-projects that could have been done a lot faster, and asked me to take out the garbage instead of just standing in her way.

 At work my boss said something about a baseline and a paycheck – but he said it while hurrying out the office so fast that the new myself couldn’t keep up with his pace and I kind of missed the – probably very important- point.

 Seriously!
-Of course I don’t intend not to be worth my paycheck or not to take part in my household, but I do intend prioritizing being both more observant and aware.
+I don’t intend not to be worth my paycheck or not to take part in my household, but I do intend prioritizing being both more observant and aware.
 And I do intend to get the most out of my presence and live out my dreams just like I drive my old Land Rover – as slow as possible and only as fast as necessary.
-I’m pretty sure that could bring me anywhere.
+I’m pretty sure that will bring me far.